btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 After the user has been determined suitable, the script will set itself up to take the next steps:

 * checks for docker dir
-* Makes a dump of the postgres DB.
+* Makes a dump of the postgres DB
 * Sets BTCPay directory
 * Sets backup directory
 * Determines the DB dump path